rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --check-lib
 Show the API version of Media SDK installed on the system.

+### --check-impl
+Show the API version of VPL installed on the system.

 ### --check-features
 Show the information of features supported.